RavensbourneWebMedia/Interactive-Narratives/sessions/17/readme.md

 * Board game production
 * Your Phaser production
 * 500 word reflective report
+* 500 words on core game mechanic, experience goals, objective and rules of an online game of your choice

 Add all **links** to your [hand-in package](#hand-in-package).